kayleecragg/kayleecragg/README.md

 ### Hi there 👋

-My name is Kaylee and I'm a computer science student from Australia.Here's some info about me!
+My name is Kaylee and I'm a computer science student from Australia.
+Here's some info about me!

 ⚡ Work experience: <br>
 - **Cloud Engineer intern at Deloitte** - Full-stack development on the Release Engineering team.
 [Sydney.
 Summer 2023/2024]